velvia/links/README.md

 ### Build, Tooling

 * [Run Scala scripts with dependencies](http://www.scala-sbt.org/release/docs/Detailed-Topics/Scripts) - ie you don't need a project file
+* sbt-assembly [0.10.2](http://notes.implicit.ly/post/72263234118/sbt-assembly-0-10-2) supports adding a shell script to your jar to make it executable!
+No more "java ...." to start your Scala program, and no more `ps ax | grep java | grep ....`

 * [SBT Shell Prompt](https://github.com/novus/salat/commit/4e1c11e4e72da75f3bef0da28f59048225f4bd74#commitcomment-4037192) with Git and project name :) (SBT 0.13 only)
 * [SBT updates](https://github.com/rtimush/sbt-updates) - Tool for discovering updated versions of SBT dependencies